Graduation Requirements - Undergraduate

 Time to Degree

-Any student who requires more than two years after his or her expected graduation date to complete a program of study must be academically reviewed by his or her academic department head or the Dean of the College of Professional and Continuing Education.
+Any student who requires more than two years after his or her expected graduation date to complete a program of study must be academically reviewed by his or her academic department chair or the Dean of the College of Professional and Continuing Education.

 Any student who is enrolled in a program which is no longer offered by the Institute must complete all graduation requirements for that program within one year after his or her original expected date of graduation.
-Any student who fails to satisfy all requirements within the one-year period must have his or her academic records evaluated by his or her academic department head/the Dean of CPCE to determine which course of study and program must be followed.
+Any student who fails to satisfy all requirements within the one-year period must have his or her academic records evaluated by his or her academic department chair/the dean of CPCE to determine which course of study and program must be followed.
 Beyond the one-year statute of limitation the Institute will not grant a degree for any program which has been discontinued.